-Once a project is accepted for fiscal sponsorship and signs a project sponsorship agreement, Community Partners charges 9% on all funds raised from private grants, individual contributions, fees for service, or other activities.
-We charge 12% on all government grants and contracts (because these funds are more complicated to administer), including federal, state, county, city, or school district funds.
+Once a project is accepted for comprehensive (or Model A) fiscal sponsorship and signs a project sponsorship agreement, Community Partners charges 9% on all funds raised from private grants, individual contributions, fees for service, or other activities.
+We charge 15% on all government grants and contracts (because these funds are more complicated to administer), including federal, state, county, city, or school district funds.
 After a project’s first year with Community Partners, it will be required to raise funding sufficient to generate $2,000 in administrative fees ($22,500) or simply pay the full $2,000 minimum fee if it does not.

 What are the benefits to becoming a nonprofit through fiscal sponsorship instead of forming a 501(c)(3) nonprofit corporation?

 Starting a nonprofit through a fiscal sponsor is easier for two reasons: time and money.
 The process of forming a nonprofit corporation and applying for tax exemption from the IRS and the California Franchise Tax Board is expensive (typically requiring a lawyer), and generally requires a minimum of six months.
 There is a newer, simplified IRS form that shortens the process, but there are pros and cons that should be considered.

 Under a fiscal sponsorship relationship, your nonprofit can usually get off the ground in 6-8 weeks or less with low or no upfront costs.
 See our mutual expectations for comprehensive (or Model A) fiscally sponsored projects or learn more about limited (or Model C) fiscal sponsorship for more on the many benefits of Community Partners' fiscal sponsorship programs.

 My nonprofit is already incorporated.
 Can I still apply for fiscal sponsorship under Community Partners?